Web3Auth/web3auth-web/examples/cognito-react-example/README.md

 - Note down the `clientId` for this app client.

-- Add a domain to your app's hosted ui from `App integration's domain name section`
+- Add a domain to your aws cognito app from `App integration's domain name section`

 - Update app client settings for the new app client under `App client settings` tab to set desired oauth flows and redirect endpoints.